autoshares/autoshares-documentation/rest-api/trading-api/historical-data/get-chart-data/README.md

     </tr>
     <tr>
       <td style="text-align:left">Id</td>
-      <td style="text-align:left">This is the internal ID of the security in ETNA Trader.
+      <td style="text-align:left">This is the internal ID of the security in Autoshares Trader.
 You can retrieve
         this ID with <a href="../../securities/get-securitys-info-by-internal-id/">this API endpoint</a>.</td>
     </tr>
     <tr>